 Once the decision to move is finalized, make sure you communicate this immediately to your children.
 This will soften the transition by allowing for the necessary time the child requires to prepare for the move.
-By doing this, your child feels well informed and trusting of you.
+By doing this, your child feels well-informed and trusting of you.
 But also remember, children – especially teens – are ingrained in their social circles, so if they are old enough, allow them spend as much time as they can with their friends.

 If your child is a toddler or a young elementary school student, the idea of moving might be confusing for them, so this is where parents must take more time and effort to ease the transition for their child.
 Explain to them carefully what moving means, and maybe use toys or a cheerful story to comfort the child rather than alarming them.
 The Internet is a great tool to use to show your child images of the new area.
-If not too far away, physically take your child to your new home and neighbourhood so they fully understand their new surroundings.
+If not too far away, physically take your child to your new home and neighborhood so they fully understand their new surroundings.

-As well, take your child, whether they are young or a teen, to their new school and community centre to meet a teacher or a local sports coach.
+As well, take your child, whether they are young or a teen, to their new school and community center to meet a teacher or a local sports coach.
 If older, take your child to the local mall, library and movie theatre so they know what social spots are good to go to.

 What You Can Do

 The best thing you can do is to be completely open with your child; this is a large transition for them and you need to be as caring and understanding as you can.
 Moving is extremely stressful for parents when the load of the work is on their shoulders.
 You will be stressed and will show it, but make sure you don’t expose this to your children – it will just make them stressed and upset.
 Be positive, enthusiastic and spend time with your child, this may relieve some of your stress too.